uccross/open-source-autonomous-vehicle-controller/path-finding/README.md

 Contains scripts required for training your own models, setting up your environment, installation of dependencies and performing inference with trained models

 ## Installation and Inference
-Choose the model you want to run from [models](models) and follow the instructions in the README.
-The recommended model is [EfficientDet0-Lite](models/EfficientDet0-Lite/) which can be run on a Raspberry Pi and optionally accelerated using a Coral Edge TPU.
+Choose the model you want to run from [models](models) and follow the instructions in the README of the respective model.
+The recommended model is EfficientDet0-Lite which can be run on a Raspberry Pi and optionally accelerated using a Coral Edge TPU following the [instructions given here](models/EfficientDet0-Lite/).